Tobacco is an economic threat to individuals, countries and the world.

 The poor continue to lose while tobacco companies reap enormous profits from year to year—and while they have an explicit strategy to increase sales in the poorest parts of the world.

 For this reason, policies and interventions focusing on smoking prevention among the poor are a key component of national and international efforts to improve the wellbeing of less affluent populations.

-At the Millennium Summit in September 2000, the world committed to reduce extreme poverty by 2015 by adopting global poverty reduction goals.
-Since tobacco kills and impacts more people in low-income countries than rich countries, it impedes progress on these goals.
+Tobacco use kills and impacts more people in low-income countries than rich countries; therefore it impedes progress towards reducing poverty.
 The world must take steps to ensure that tobacco use is no longer an impediment to global development.

 Helpful Related Links:

 Why A UN Financing Conference Should Matter to You

 WHO Publication.
 The MDGs and Tobacco Control (PDF)